 Examine the United States Constitution and government.
 Designed to meet requirements for teacher certification.
-Two lecture.
+Prerequisite: Reading Proficiency.

 POS240.
 Indian Law and Government (3).

 Traces the evolution of traditional and modern Indian systems of law and government from colonial times to present.
 Modern tribal government and major problems faced by Indian governments today are studied.